Valuing Practice as Research

 Institutional Integration

-Develop policies, training, and support systems to embed NTRO evaluation within promotion criteria and research strategy across HCT.
+Develop policies, training, and support systems to embed NTRO evaluation within promotion criteria and research strategy across the institution.

-The NTRO framework offers HCT a pathway to recognise excellence where it already exists—in the innovative, impactful practice-based work our faculty create every day.
+The NTRO framework offers the institution a pathway to recognise excellence where it already exists—in the innovative, impactful practice-based work our faculty create every day.
 By valuing this work appropriately, we strengthen both our academic standing and our commitment to transformative, industry-connected education.

 Join the Working Group